khanlou/Objective-Shorthand/README.md

 ## Additions

 Pull requests are welcome, however, there is a test suite and AppleDoc-compliant documentation for each method.
-Please make sure that you are not breaking the tests, and if you add new methods, make sure there is test coverage for it and relevant document is included.
+Please make sure that you are not breaking the tests, and if you add new methods, make sure there is test coverage for it and relevant documention is included.